Oct 25, 2025

 Data Parsing

-Transforming chaos into order.
-We strip strict types from the legacy feed to create a clean, queryable internal API.
+Turning chaos into order.
+I strip the strict types off the legacy feed to create a clean, queryable internal API.

 Exclusive Navigation